thai22011/covid_analysis/README.md

 ```
 # Requirements

-The project used `Microsoft SQL Server 2022` and `Microsoft SQL Server Management Studio`
+The project used `Microsoft SQL Server 2022` and `Microsoft SQL Server Management Studio`.
+If you use those 2, you can download the `.xlx` file from OurWorldInData.org.
+SSMS helped load the dataset instantly while it took MySQL a long time to load.

+If you use other RDMS like MySQL or PostgreSQL, you may need to download the `.csv` file.